Whiteknight/whiteknight.github.com/drafts/xml_is_hard.md

         for (string err in errors)
             say(err);
     }
+    dtd.write_to_file("newfoo.dtd");

 That example shows us loading an XML document from a file and validating it with it's built-in rules from the `!DOCTYPE` header.
 The second part shows us loading a separate DTD definition from a standalone file, and using that to validate the XML document too.
 In both cases, the validator runs through the document object and returns a whole list of error messages, not just a simple yes/no flag.
+In both cases, we can also re-serialize the XML and DTD documents back to string and then to file.

 So what is left to do?
 Well, for starters there's a bunch of syntax in the `!ELEMENT` tag that I don't quite handle yet, such as quantifiers and